Peterpiotr/siguren-documentation/docs/source/archives/49104-15-001-operation--maintenance-manual-issue-d_reviewed.rst

    that it is impossible to rotate the shaft.

--  Never rotate the Motosuiveur® if the maintenance door is open or/and if the protection cover of the torque limiter is removed.
+-  Never rotate the Motosuiveur® if the maintenance door is open or/and if the protection cover of the MS Torque Limiter is removed.

 -  Do not modify the machine.
 Any modification of the kinematic chain increasing the inertias, the limiter adjustments or the maximum